concourse/infrastructure/README.md

   * The command will generate a `gsutil` command to upload the encrypted bundle to `gs://concourse-greenpeace/vault/production/data.tar`

-#### vault ca cert expires

-When the vault ca cert expires, it is automatically re-created through the terraform job for that environment.
-For example, if the dispatcher vault ca cert expires, it would be through [terraform job in the dispatcher pipeline](https://ci.concourse-ci.org/teams/main/pipelines/dispatcher-greenpeace/jobs/terraform).
-Once this terraform job has deleted the old ca cert, created a new one and run successfully, you might have to restart the vault pod manually using `kubectl delete pod -n <namespace> vault-0`.

 #### encryption

 There are two encryption keys used to encrypt the vault data: